 Think of it more like water, or electricity.
 You have to provide it to everyone, even though some will abuse it, waste it, mismanage or lose it.
 Subsidies will cover the losses, sad but true, not because we’re socialists but because it’s common sense.
-Because it works down the line — a country not dying of thirst, not living in the dark, and not being thrown in the ditch when parts of it get sick.
+Because it works down the line — a country not dying of thirst; a country not living in the dark, or being thrown in the ditch when parts of it get sick.
+Keeping hardship at bay is a good thing.
 Subsidies make the union a union.
 E pluribus unum.
-Out of many, one — that works!
+Out of many, one (functional) union!

 Regulation is a stronger alternative to prohibition, one which treats the anomalies of any given application as crimes, allowing the process at large to operate as normal.

-Drugs, guns, health insurance.
-No blanket bans, no crazy witch-hunts.
+Drugs, guns, health insurance . . . no blanket bans, no crazy witch-hunts.
 Only regulation can deal with the problems at hand, making things easier for those who intend to use the system, and harder for those who plan on abusing it.
 Let the ideologies be coherent across items and staples.
-Favor regulation instead of prohibition in one area, you got to favor it in all others, too, lest you become your own worst enemy, giving grounds to the opposition to resist your demand for regulation when your favorite staple comes up.
+Favor regulation instead of prohibition in one area, and you have to favor it in all others, too, lest you become a hypocrite, plus your own worst enemy, giving grounds to the opposition to resist your demand for regulation when your favorite staple comes up in turn.

 Part 3 to follow